Four reasons to book your holiday early

 Are you a destination ditherer or do you make a beeline for the best deals?
 Daydreaming about holidays can be fun, but these dreams don’t come t...Read more

 This is truly the heart of fairy-tale France - illustrated perfectly by the high number of spectacular castles on route, carefully preserved over the years for all to enjoy.
-Visit these fabulous once-royal homes and ancient riverside towns, pedal peacefully along the Loire à Vélo cycle path amidst birdsong and wafts of hollyhocks... and sample world famous wines as you weave your way through sun-baked vineyards.
+Visit these fabulous once-royal homes and ancient riverside towns, pedal peacefully along the Loire à Vélo cycle route amidst birdsong and wafts of hollyhocks... and sample world famous wines as you weave your way through sun-baked vineyards.

 What not to miss

-Transfer by minibus, taxi or train to our base hotel in Chinon, where you'll be equipped with your bicycle.
+Transfer by taxi or train to our base hotel in Chinon, where you'll be equipped with your bicycle.
 Chinon is a beautiful medieval town set on the banks of the majestic Vienne river.
 Steeped in history, it was was once King Henry II’s preferred place of residence.
 You can still explore the impressive 12th century Plantagenet fortress, also once home to Richard the Lionheart.

 Château du Rivau and Rigny-Ussé | Distance 14 miles (23km).

 Once you’re ready to explore beyond Chinon, we suggest a round trip route to the Château du Rivau.
 This fairy-tale castle with beautiful gardens was designed by the proprietor and modern art collector Patricia Laigneau as an historical recreation of Middle Ages gardens.
 They are full of contemporary art installations, including carvings and giant legs running through the trees.
 Another suggestion is a ride to the small village of Rigny-Ussé (15 miles), which boasts another ancient dwelling - the magnificent Château d’Ussé - as well as amazing views of the Loire from its location on the edge of the Chinon forest.